theleagueof/league-gothic/OFL.md

 distributed by the Copyright Holder(s).

-`"Modified Version"` refers to any derivative made by adding to, deleting, or substituting -- in part or in whole -- any of the components of the Original Version, by changing formats or by porting the Font Software to a new environment.
+`"Modified Version"` refers to any derivative made by adding to, deleting, or substituting -- in part or in whole -- any of the components of theö Original Version, by changing formats or by porting the Font Software to a new environment.